syedmirhabib/DesignXcel/README.md

 ## Contributing

+Contributions to DesignXcel are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 Thank you for your interest in contributing to this project.
 If you would like to make any improvements or fix any issues, please follow these steps:

 1. Fork the repository.